-video operations; d) Delivering Georgia Tech mail; e) Delivering Georgia Tech library materials and collections; f) Repairing Buzzcard-related equipment; g) Transporting individuals in compliance with ADA/disability requirements; and h) Incident or emergency response.
-Privately Owned LSVs & Golf Carts Privately owned LSVs and golf carts on the Georgia Tech campus are subject to Institute policies and procedures regarding registration, parking, and allowed use.
+- d) Delivering Georgia Tech mail;

+- e) Delivering Georgia Tech library materials and collections:

+- f) Repairing Buzzcard-related equipment;

+- g) Transporting individuals in compliance with ADA/disability requirements; and

+- h) Incident or emergency response.

+Privately Owned LSVs & Golf Carts

+Privately owned LSVs and golf carts on the Georgia Tech campus are subject to Institute policies and procedures regarding registration, parking, and allowed use.
 Anyone found violating these policies and procedures shall be cited and held personally responsible.

+Unauthorized Use

-Unauthorized Use Non-street legal golf/motorized carts, other than landscape/maintenance utility vehicles, in use on the Georgia Tech campus will be phased out of use by July 31, 2016.
+Non-street legal golf/motorized carts, other than landscape/maintenance utility vehicles, in use on the Georgia Tech campus will be phased out of use by July 31, 2016.
 In the meantime, they should not be driven on public streets.

+5.6 Penalties

-5.6 Penalties Citation, Enforcement and Impoundment Georgia Tech Police Department and Georgia Tech Parking and Transportation shall share enforcement duties regarding the operation and parking of LSVs and golf/motorized carts on campus.
+Citation, Enforcement and Impoundment

+Georgia Tech Police Department and Georgia Tech Parking and Transportation shall share enforcement duties regarding the operation and parking of LSVs and golf/motorized carts on campus.

 GTPD is responsible for citations involving LSV and golf/motorized cart moving violations.

 Parking and Transportation is responsible for citations involving LSV and golf/motorized cart parking violations.

 Any LSV or golf/motorized cart found in violation of this

-5.6 Penalties policy will be subject to citation and/or impoundment.
-GT Driver that violates this policy will be submitted department head for follow up corrective action.
-5.7 Exceptions Special Events speci by the otions to the policy for reasons of access during al events must be approved in advance in writing e Executive Vice President for Administration and ice or the EVP's designee.
-Form Links: Vehicle Purchase Related Information: BOR Motor Vehicle Use Policy Georgia Fleet Management Ma Georgia Tech Motor Vehicle Ma DOAS Training Resources Low Speed Vehicle Daily Safety Policy History: nual aintenance Policy Revision Date Author Description March 4, 2016 Environmental Health & S Fleet Services, Parking a Transportation abuse or neglect of a minor.
-Under Georgia state law, certain Georgia Tech employees and volunteers through their employment or service to Georgia Tech are considered mandatory reporters (as defined in Policy Terms below) of abuse to minors (Georgia Code Section 19-7-5).
-This policy takes into account Georgia's mandatory reporting law and outlines reporting procedures for Georgia Tech employees and volunteers.
+5.6 Penalties

+policy will be subject to citation and/or impoundment.

+The GT Driver that violates this policy will be submitted to the department head for follow up corrective action.

+5.7 Exceptions

+Special Events

+Exceptions to the policy for reasons of access during special events must be approved in advance in writing by the Executive Vice President for Administration and Finance or the EVP's designee.

+Form Links: Vehicle Purchase Request Form

+BOR Motor Vehicle Use Policy Georgia Fleet Management Manual

+Georgia Tech Motor Vehicle Maintenance Policy

+DOAS Training Resources

+Low Speed Vehicle Daily Safety Reminders

+Revision Date Author Description March 4, 2016 Environmental Health & Safety, Fleet Services, Parking and Transportation New Policy